andreas-schoch/dominoscript/examples/024_benchmark_01.md

                 |                 |                     |
 . . . . . . . . c . . . . . . . .
 6 1—1 1—0 d—2 7—0 1—0 c
 ```

+## Notes:

+Before the loop, a file is imported which exposes a factorial function.
+The loop calls this function every iteration to compute the factorial of 12.

+As it turns out, this slows down the interpreter performance significantly.
+I assume this is due to async/await overhead and not due to the recursion itself.

+If the factorial function were to be inlined instead of imported, it would probably run 2-3 times faster due to the lack of async/await overhead.
+TODO verify assumption.